 Bill Clifton - Born April 5, 1931

 Bill Clifton reached adulthood while bluegrass music was in its infancy.
 He began his entertainment career singing and playing his guitar at radio station WINA in Charlottesville, VA, in 1949.
 He also performed at local area barn dances while a student at the University Of Virginia in Charlottesville, where he later earned his Masters Degree under his birth name, William Marburg.
 He organized Bill Clifton & The Dixie Mountain Boys, recording in 1954 for the Blue Ridge label, of which he later became a part owner, with further record issues, also singles, on Mercury and Kapp labels.
 His most prolific recording was with Starday Records in Nashville.
 Starday and its budget label, Nashville Records, released a number of singles and a total of seven LP’s by Bill Clifton & The Dixie Mountain Boys.
 During this period Clifton was also active in organizational and promotional work with events such as the Newport Folk Festival in Newport, RI and one of the early single-day, multi-artist outdoor bluegrass events held at Luray, VA, on July 4th, 1961.
 Long a student and researcher in American and English folklore, Clifton relocated to southern England in 1963, about the time his Starday contract ended.
 Through his recordings, he had built a sizable following overseas and from his home in England he organized many folk clubs throughout Europe, promoting and greatly expanding the market for American bluegrass and folk music on the continent.
 His work there created a fan base that has endured and continues to benefit younger artists touring in European countries.
 Returning to the U.S. in 1977, he has since traveled periodically to Europe and Japan for tours and has recorded several LP’s of his own and in collaborations with other artists, such as his longtime touring partner, Red Rector.
 Clifton’s valuable catalog of recorded songs includes “Mary Dear,” “Little Whitewashed Chimney,” “Walkin’In My Sleep,” “Are You Alone?,” “Going Back To Dixie” and “Blue Ridge Mountain Blues.”
-Sung in his strong, rich voice with driving, traditional bluegrass instrumentation, these and other of his songs received heavy airplay on many of the country record shows of the late 1950’s to the mid-?0’s era.
+Sung in his strong, rich voice with driving, traditional bluegrass instrumentation, these and other of his songs received heavy airplay on many of the country record shows of the late 1950’s to the early 60’s era.
 In 1992 the IBMA honored Bill Clifton with a Distinguished Achievement Award for his accomplishments.

 Charles Wolfe - Born August 14, 1943